webpack-contrib/mini-css-extract-plugin/README.md

 #### Hot Module Reloading (HMR)

 extract-mini-css-plugin supports hot reloading of actual css files in development.
-Some options are provided to enable HMR of both standard stylesheets and locally scoped css or CSS modules.
-Below is an example configuration of mini-css for HMR use with CSS modules
+Some options are provided to enable HMR of both standard stylesheets and locally scoped CSS or CSS modules.
+Below is an example configuration of mini-css for HMR use with CSS modules.

+While we attempt to hmr css-modules.
+It is not easy to perform when code-splitting with custom chunk names. `reloadAll` is an option that should only be enabled if HMR isn't working correctly.
+The core challenge with css-modules is that when code-split, the chunk ids can and do end up different compared to the filename.

 **webpack.config.js**